wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/align.md

     The rest of the AreTomo parameters can be left as defaults.

-    4. Note that `OutBin` is set to 8.
+    4. Check that `OutBin` is set to 8.
 This is the final binning, so it is effectively a additional 2x binning from the 4x binning of our input tilt-series.

     5. Use the same `Gpu` setting as for [motion correction](preproc.md#making-motion-corrected-stacks).